 - As a publicly funded and community-based institution of higher education, Macomb Community College provides a comprehensive program of high-quality educational, enrichment, and economic development experiences designed to promote individual growth and social improvement.

-Macomb Community College places among the top 20% of community colleges in Michigan for:
+Macomb Community College ranks among the top 20% of public schools in Michigan for:

 - Macomb Community College has existed as a learning community since 1954 when classrooms were borrowed and fall enrollment was 84.
 Macomb, the second largest community college in Michigan, offers more of the kinds of programs to prepare people for life and work in the 21st century at many locations throughout Macomb County: Nearly 200 degree and certificate programs; nearly 40 bachelor's completion and master's degree programs at Macomb's University Center; pre-college programs to help high school students plan for their future; customized workforce training; certification and professional education; and community enrichment programs.
 Whether just starting college, changing career direction or learning just for fun, there's more at Macomb.
 Students enrolled in any one of the Macomb University Center's academic programs have at their disposal the educational and co-curricular resources of both the partner institutions and Macomb Community College.
 In devising its "best of both worlds" approach, Macomb believes it has created a unique plan for a unique student.
 Macomb Community College is accredited by the Commission on Institutions of Higher Education of the North Central Association of Colleges and Schools.